 West Cornwall · TR18

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Gulval, that work is shaped by the place itself — Gulval is a historic parish village just north-east of Penzance, with a fifteenth-century church, granite cottages around a sheltered green and views down to Mounts Bay, with a building stock that leans toward granite churchyard cottages and Georgian rectory-era houses.
+A TR18 site visit comes before a Gulval sketch, every time — Gulval is a historic parish village just north-east of Penzance, with a fifteenth-century church, granite cottages around a sheltered green and views down to Mounts Bay, with a building stock that leans toward Victorian villas and Georgian rectory-era houses.

 Why Gulval is its own job.

 Gulval Conservation Area covers the village core and church; close design scrutiny on materials and roof form.
 The parish has resisted large estate development in recent local plan rounds.
+That sets the scene before any design work begins.
 For new build specifically, parts of Gulval sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Gulval project as a TR18-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Gulval application gets approved at eight weeks or stalls in committee.
+The Victorian villas that dominate Gulval (and continue out toward Madron) set the tone for any new build scheme here.

 Planning note